P. L. Light Systems Expert Articles: How to Optimize your Lighting System for Increased Efficiency and Yields

 VOLTAGE

-Another good practice is to make sure the voltage you have specified for the luminaires matched the voltage you have in your building.
+Another good practice is to make sure the voltage you have specified for the luminaires matches the voltage you have in your building.
 This applies to both LEDs and HID.
-We always recommend speaking with a licenced electrician before deciding what voltage to use to run your luminaires.
-The luminaire voltage will be noted on the product label.
-A luminaire with a product label stating “120V-240V” will accept any one of these 3 voltages 120,208 or 240 and will automatically sense the supplied voltage to ensure the same output to the LED’s regardless of the input voltage.
+We always recommend speaking with a licensed electrician before deciding what voltage to use to run your grow lights.
+The voltage will be noted on the product label.
+A luminaire with a product label stating “120V-240V” will accept any one of these 3 voltages 120,208 or 240 and automatically sense the supplied voltage to ensure the same output to the LEDs regardless of the input voltage.
 A luminaire with a product label stating “277V” will only accept a voltage of 277V.

 RETROFITTING